-This mechanism has been carried forward from RP3, which reduces the inflation risk that NERL faces by adjusting the RAB for the impact on depreciation and regulatory return based on the outturn RPI-CPI wedge in NR23.
+This mechanism, which has been carried forward from RP3, reduces the inflation risk that NERL faces by adjusting the RAB for the impact on depreciation and regulatory return based on the outturn RPI-CPI wedge in NR23.

-This section has been prepared by CAA with inputs from NERL and should be considered draft only.
-The mechanism has been tested during NR23 and we believe that it does not systematically over or understate any of the adjustments.
+This section has been prepared by CAA with inputs from NERL.
+The mechanism will require testing during NR23, to ensure that it does not systematically over or understate any of the adjustments.

 - 1. If the consumer prices index (CPI) differs from the CAA's assumption over NR23 then NERL recovers the impact of this difference through revenues via the INF term in Charging Condition 21. - 2.
 However, both Regulatory Depreciation and Return assumptions included in NR23 revenues are first calculated in retail prices index (RPI) prices before being converted to CPI prices for revenues. - 3.
 If the difference between actual outturn RPI and CPI (the "RPI-CPI Wedge") during NR23 differs from the CAA's assumption at the time of the NR23 price review, then NERL's revenues will be either higher or lower than would have been the case had the outturn RPI-CPI wedge been used to set NR23 revenue. - 4.
 To keep NERL neutral to the impact of the variance between the RPI-CPI Wedge assumed by the CAA and the actual outturn RPI-CPI Wedge, these rules include a true-up adjustment for NR23.
 This adjustment (expressed below in average outturn prices) will be added to the RAB in calendar year t, and will be recovered through revenues over NR28 and beyond. - 5.
 This means that during NR28 and beyond, regulatory depreciation is calculated for each year's adjustment (including both the variance and the impact on Capitalised Financing Costs) based on a 15 year life.
 From NR28, NERL will earn a regulated return on the net amount that remains in the RAB (i.e. the remaining RPI CPI Wedge Variance amount net of depreciation plus the impact on Capitalised Financing Costs).
 The regulatory depreciation (if any) on the adjustment which accrues during NR23 (but not reflected in prices) is spread equally over NR28 via Backlog Depreciation. - 6.
-The RPI-CPI Wedge Variance adjustment is calculated using the following equation which is further defined in Parts A to C below.
+The RPI-CPI Wedge Variance adjustment is calculated using the following equation which is further defined in Parts A to C below. - = Regulatory Depreciation true-up for calendar year t x Within-year RPI Growth for calendar year t

-- = Regulatory Depreciation true-up for calendar year t x Within-year RPI Growth for calendar year t - + Regulatory Return true-up for calendar year t x Within-year RPI Growth for calendar year t - 7.
+- + Regulatory Return true-up for calendar year t x Within-year RPI Growth for calendar year t - 7.
 The variance adjustment set out above is a pragmatic and proportionate approach based on the estimated difference between the revenues that NERL recovers in NR23 (i.e. based on the assumed RPI-CPI wedge), and the level of revenues it would have recovered in NR23 if based on the actual outturn RPI-CPI Wedge (had it been known at the time of the NR23 Price Review).
-But it is not an exact adjustment because it is based on a simplified model of NERL's regulatory financial statements. - 8.
-This mechanism has been brought forward from RP3.
+But it is not an exact adjustment because it is based on a simplified model of NERL's regulatory financial statements.